dyavadi8769/dyavadi8769.github.io/contents/Results.md

 #### Simulated High Severity Case Study

 To test high-severity routing without needing real-world events, we injected a synthetic scenario simulating a severe storm in Dallas (Figure 9).
-The agent inferred a "Severe Storm" label from elevated wind speed (15.2 m/s), 70% humidity, and dense cloud cover, triggering automatic response routing without human verification.
+The agent inferred a "Severe thunderStorm with heavy rainfall" label from elevated wind speed (32.5 m/s), 90% humidity, and dense cloud cover, triggering automatic response routing without human verification.
 The system correctly bypassed manual steps and issued an immediate emergency alert, consistent with our design for rapid disaster escalation.

 This confirms the model's ability to route decision flows based on severity context, balancing agility with prudence.
 In critical conditions, speed trumps deliberation, and the model demonstrates that distinction effectively.